 Despite this, 75% of those surveyed said that they believed such programmes were important to attracting candidates.

-"Given the high priority professionals place on mentoring this can help to give you an edge over competitors when looking to secure top talent," highlights Samantha-Jane Gravett, Account Director at Robert Walters.
+"Given the high priority professionals place on mentoring this can help to give you an edge over competitors when looking to secure top talent," highlights Samantha-Jane Gravett, Associate Director at Robert Walters.